Functional Fitness Solutions

 Benefits and Drawbacks of Standing While Working on Patients

-1. Encourages dynamic movement and improves circulation
+1. Encourages more movement and can improve circulation

-2. Allows for greater mobility and easier repositioning during procedures
+2. Allows for easier repositioning during procedures

 1. Prolonged standing can lead to fatigue in the legs and feet

-• Position your feet where you feel most stable—together, hip-width, shoulder-width, or somewhere in between
+• Position your feet where you feel most stable: together, hip-width, shoulder-width, or somewhere in between

-• Wear supportive footwear
+• Wear supportive footwear when possible

 Finding the Right Balance

-The name of the game is movement, blood flow, and variety—our bodies crave it!
+The name of the game is movement, blood flow, and variety.
+Our bodies crave it.

 Ideally, I’d alternate sitting and standing with every other patient.
-But let’s be honest—some days I have more semi-reclined patients in a row than I’d like, and I end up sitting for the rest of the day.
-The key is listening to your body and adjusting as needed.
-We all have unique ergonomic needs—and they can change by the hour!
+But let’s be honest, some days don’t work out that way.
+I might have more semi-reclined patients in a row than I’d like and end up sitting for the remainder of my day.

 Stretching Breaks